 The programs and resources described here are an important part of the University’s effort to assist faculty in balancing their roles.
 We hope you will explore this website fully to learn about the resources available to assist you and your dependents.
 If you have questions or need more information, please contact your school, college, or department.

-1. Six (6) weeks paid Maternity (Childbirth) Leave — intended to provide birth mothers with time for the physical recovery associated with childbirth; and
+1. Six (6) weeks paid Maternity (Childbirth) Leave — to provide the parent who gave birth time for the physical recovery associated with childbirth; and

-2. Six (6) week paid Parental Leave — intended to provide all new parents (whether by birth, adoption, foster care placement, or child guardianship events) with a period of bonding (birth mothers are also eligible for this paid leave).
+2. Six (6) week paid Parental Leave — intended to provide all new parents (whether by birth, adoption, foster care placement, or child guardianship events) with a period of bonding (parents who gave birth are also eligible for this paid leave).

-Also effective September 1, 2018, UM reduced the eligibility period from two (2) years from time of hire to one (1) year for paid Extended Sick Leave benefits.
+Also effective September 1, 2018, U-M reduced the eligibility period from two (2) years from time of hire to one (1) year for paid Extended Sick Leave benefits. (link to SPG 201.11–0).

 Summary